Easy Banana Pancakes Recipe

 - Add the wet ingredients to the dry ingredients and add the sliced bananas.
 Gently stir until you stop seeing flour.
 Be careful not to overmix, that will make the batter tough.
 Leave a few lumps for tender pancakes.

-- Place your a large non-stick pan over a medium-high flame and let the surface get hot.
+- Place a large non-stick pan over a medium-high flame and let the surface get hot.
 It's hot enough when you sprinkle a few droplets of water over the surface and they evaporate.

 - Moisten a paper towel with vegetable oil and lightly wipe the bottom of the pan.
 This will keep the pancakes from sticking.